|LEAFLESS LOMBARDY POPLARS|

 Just as an alcoholic spends ten, twenty, thirty years trying to re-create the transcendent sense of well-being that comes with that first drunk, some of us spend our whole lives hoping Christmas will feel, just once, the way it did when we were kids.
 It never happens.
 That's okay, and the hills were washed clean by rain and everything looked extra green and fresh and gilded by a new morning sun at 8 a.m. when I rolled into Silver Lake.

 I cried as I unpacked.
-Christmas never feels the same, and yet we're still sad when it's over--or I am.
+Christmas never feels the same as when we were kids, and yet we're still sad when it's over.

 |HEADED SOUTH ON THE 2,|